-Investigative reporter Andrew Jennings has called for a revolution within American soccer to oust US Soccer Federation President Sunil Gulati and USSF CEO Dan Flynn from office.
+Investigative reporter Andrew Jennings called for a revolution to oust Sunil Gulati and Dan Flynn.
+Gulati, the US Soccer Federation President, and Flynn, USSF CEO, face accusations of corruption.

 “There’s got to be a revolution in US soccer against the leadership of US Soccer, recalling Mr. Gulati and sending him back to Columbia University to teach Economics, sending Mr Flynn into retirement and getting a whole new organization,” said Jennings.
 “Let’s get Flynn and the current directors out because they’re doing nothing for the reputation of America and the management of American [soccer].”